amigliet/quay-tags-pruner/README.md

 ## Overview

-This application scans all the images present in a list of organizations and for each image it keeps only the latest N tags that match a specific pattern.
+This application:
+  - searches the given list of organizations for images
+  - scans the images for the desired tag patterns
+  - for each tag pattern it deletes all the tags except for the N most recent tag revisions of every image

 List of available variables: